smabuk/BattleshipMelee/README.md

 ## Timeline
 - [x] Headless version of Battleship with tests
-- [x] Simple 2 player Battleship in the command line
+- [x] Simple 2 player Battleship in the command line vs computer
 - [ ] 2 player Battleship using a choice of clients
 - [ ] Melee Battleship